 NASA Internships are educational hands-on traineeships that provide unique NASA-related research and operational experiences for high school, undergraduate, and graduate students as well as educators.
 These internships integrate participants with career professionals emphasizing mentor-directed, degree-related, real-world task completion.
 During the internship participants engage in scientific or engineering research, development, and operations activities.
 In addition, there are non-technical internship opportunities to engage in professional activities which support NASA business and administrative processes.
 Through these internships, participants leverage NASA's unique mission activities and mentorship

-Summer Internship for Native Americans in Genomics (SING)
+Summer Internship for Indigenous Peoples in Genomics (SING)

 The Summer internship for INdigenous peoples in Genomics (SING) Workshop is a one-week workshop aimed at discussing the uses, misuses and limitations of genomics as a tool for indigenous peoples' communities.
 The workshop will also assist in training indigenous peoples in the concepts and methods currently used in genomics.
 This workshop is open to all Native peoples from anywhere in the Americas, Alaska Natives, Native Hawaiians, and members of Canadian First Nation or Metis communities.